maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 \end{align*}
 </div>

 which is called invariance under cyclical permutations of matrix products.
-This allows to rewrite the scalar (yes, it's a scalar!):
+This allows to rewrite the scalar (yes, it's a scalar):

 <div class="math">
 \begin{align*}